Image Editor 🌈

 There are three options available:

-• light — the default
+— the defaultdark

 theme: 'dark',